m4573rn3rd/phpexample/README.md

 # PHP MYSQL JaveScript

-# You will Need to setup a lamp directs to follow.
+# You will Need to setup a lamp directions to follow.